base/commerce-payments/docs/Security.md

 protocol.
 Malicious or inactive operators can censor payments by failing to move a payment through its lifecycle or by prematurely voiding payments.
 Operators may also have some jurisdiction over how fees behave, depending on how they were configured in the original `PaymentInfo` definition.
 Operators can apply fees up to the `maxFeeBps` specified in the `PaymentInfo`, and, if the `feeReceiver` was set as `address(0)` in the `PaymentInfo` then this value is dynamically configurable at call time.
 Therefore in the worst case, an operator could siphon the maximum configurable fee rate to an address of their choosing.

 ### Malicious Token Collectors
+(See [Token Collectors](./TokenCollectors.md) for complete documentation)

-TL;DR The `AuthCaptureEscrow` protects against malicious or incompetent token collectors by:
+The `AuthCaptureEscrow` protects against malicious or incompetent token collectors by:
 - Measuring balance changes to ensure collector compliance
 - Using Solady's `ReentrancyGuard` to protect all public functions from reentrancy